-OK, here are my main requirements in no particular order but I'm aware that everyone's list will be different.
+OK, here are my main requirements in no particular order - and I'm aware that everyone's priorities will be different.

 A good laundry / dry cleaners

 If you're one of those hardy souls who gets busy with the marigolds and the ironing board every weekend, then I take my hat off to you - but it's not for me.
 And that's why a reliable laundry shop is always going to be near the top of my list.

 When I first moved into my neighborhood, I used to use the laundry shop at my local Tesco Lotus; however, I got sick and tired of going to pick up my clothes and seeing ‘back in ten minutes' scribbled on a scrap of paper and taped to the glass door.
 Then an hour or so would pass without a single sign of life, with the laundry shop owner eventually putting in a guest appearance when she felt like it.

 Reliability is crucial when selecting a laundry.
 The shop at Tesco Lotus closed down within a few months and is now a mobile phone outlet.
 No surprises there.

 The laundry shop I go to now is a dream.
 It's always open and the clothes are always ready and hanging neatly on quality plastic hangers.
 And the two ladies who run the joint count every single item and enter it into a computer so you know exactly where you stand and when you need to pay them more money.
 And if they ruin a shirt - as sometimes happens - they pay the full purchase price, no questions asked.

 I love cooking and eating but I hate supermarket food shopping.
 When I need to push a trolley around a supermarket, I want to know instantly where everything is and I want to be out of the place as quickly as possible.
 The weekend hours are far too precious to have to spend them traipsing up and down supermarket aisles.